MYLE-01/battery_replacement/README.md

 display: | True | string | days to shows days count of date to show date next change

-I run this automation that runs on start and at
+so this automation runs on start and at 00:00:01 midnite

 ```yaml
 - alias: Reminder - Refresh date countdown sensors